G. Harvey Anderson

 Professor, Nutritional Sciences and Physiology, University of Toronto

 Why are 70 per cent of children healthy, while the other 30 per cent suffer from a host of health problems, such as obesity or malnutrition?
 Today, scientists know that many factors — including socioeconomics, genetics, and lifestyle — all play a crucial role in lifelong health.
-For G. Harvey Anderson, inaugural executive director of our Centre, there is still far more to be understood about what makes a healthy child.
+For G. Harvey Anderson, who served as the inaugural Executive Director of the Centre between 2014 and 2016, there is still far more to be understood about what makes a healthy child.

 “There is an important distinction between focusing on children’s health versus children’s disease,” says Anderson.
 “The purpose of our work is to gather more evidence demonstrating what happens when things are going ‘right’ – why some children are healthy when others are not.”